Pakpattan: 10th–11th Century

+12th–13th Century

-Turkish settlers also arrived in the region as a result of pressures from the expanding Mongol Empire, and so Ajodhan already had a mosque and Muslim community by the time of the arrival of Baba Farid, who migrated to the town from his native village of Kothewal near Multan around 1195.
+Turkic settlers from Central Asia also arrived in the region from as a result of persecution from the expanding Mongol Empire, and so Ajodhan already had a mosque and Muslim community by the time of the arrival of Baba Farid, who migrated to the town from his native village of Kothewal near Multan around 1195.
 Despite his presence, Ajodhan remained a small town until after his death, although it was prosperous given its position on trade routes.

-Baba Farid's establishment of a Jama Khana, or convent, in the town where his devotees would gather for religious instruction is seen as a process of the region's shift away from a Hindu orientation to a Muslim one.
+Baba Farid's establishment of a Jamia Khana, or convent, in the town where his devotees would gather for religious instruction is seen as a process of the region's shift away from a Hindu orientation to a Muslim one.
 Large masses of the town's citizenry were noted to gather at the shrine daily in hopes of securing written blessings and amulets from the convent.

 Upon Baba Farid's death in 1265, a shrine was constructed that eventually contained a mosque, langar, and several other related buildings.
 The shrine was among the first Islamic holy sites in South Asia.
 The shrine later served to elevate the town as a centre of pilgrimage within the wider Islamic world.
 In keeping with Sufi tradition in Punjab, the shrine maintains influence over smaller shrines throughout the region around Pakpattan that are dedicated to specific events in Baba Farid's life.
 These secondary shrines form a wilayat, or a "spiritual territory" of the Pakpattan shrine.

-The Arab explorer Ibn Battuta visited the town in 1334, and paid obeisance at its shrine.
-The town was besieged by Shaikha Khokhar, in 1394.
-Tamerlane visited Pakpattan's shrine in 1398 in order to pray for increased strength, and spared the town's inhabitants that had not fled his advance, out of respect for the shrine of the saint Baba Farid.
-Khizr Khan defeated the armies of Firuz Shah Tughlaq of the Delhi Sultanate in battles outside of Pakpattan in 1401 and 1405.

-Mughal
+14th Century

+Role of the Tughlaq Dynasty

+During the Tughlaq dynasty's reign (1320–1413), Ajodhan (Pakpattan), gained prominence due to its association with the revered Sufi saint Baba Farid.
+Ghiyath al-Din Tughluq, the dynasty's founder, frequently visited Baba Farid's shrine, reflecting the site's spiritual significance.
+His son, Muhammad bin Tughluq, also maintained a close relationship with the shrine, commissioning the construction of a grand mausoleum for Baba Farid's successor, Sheikh Alauddin Mauj Darya, which became a notable example of Tughlaq architecture.
+Following Sheikh Alauddin's passing in 1335, this tomb solidified the site's historical and spiritual importance.
+This patronage not only enhanced the shrine's status but also elevated the city's importance as a center of Sufism during the Tughlaq era.

+In addition to constructing the mausoleum, the Tughlaq rulers, including Muhammad bin Tughluq and his successor Firuz Shah Tughlaq, undertook repairs and enhancements at the Shrine of Baba Farid.
+They granted ceremonial robes to honor Baba Farid's descendants and fostered a strong association between the Tughlaq court and the shrine.
+This patronage not only elevated the shrine's status but also reinforced Pakpattan's role as a key center of Sufism during the Tughlaq era.